tbarron-xyz/attotool/README.md

 ## Recommended Models

-The following models have been tested and have worked at least once with attotool-rs:
+The following models have been tested and have worked at least once with attotool:

 - **z-ai/glm-4-32b**
 - mistralai/mistral-7b-instruct